danielang2020/ats/README.md

 - market data info shares with all whitelabel, but HPC service could be independent according to each customer number.
 Some whitelabel has a lots of customers, we should provide high performance configuration ec2, some whitelabel has few customers, we should provide lower configuration ec2.
 - historic kline data are provided by REST api and use json array(without key) to show.
 - each service should implement health check and SIGTERM(15) handler.
+- sms and email should not include trade system. trade system only provide app message. the other notification receive mq message to handle.